raguirre24/criticalPathVisual/README.md

 ## Schedule-Based Analysis
 Unlike traditional CPM calculations that determine when tasks should occur, this visual analyzes a provided schedule.
 Start and finish dates are not adjusted; instead, the algorithm calculates earliest and latest required times to determine float and highlight violations.
 Trace forward/backward functions and the web worker use this same analysis.

+## Unconstrained Mode
+Enable **Unconstrained CPM** in the formatting pane to ignore provided start and finish dates.
+The visual performs a traditional network analysis based solely on task durations and dependencies.
+Early/late dates are computed from a forward/backward pass and total float becomes `lateStart - earlyStart`.
+Tasks that are scheduled with gaps will therefore show positive float in this mode.